MicrosoftDocs/cpp-docs/docs/mfc/reference/add-interface-definition-library-mfc-property-wizard.md

   Sets the name of the notification function called if the property changes.

-  By default, the name of the notification function is set to `On`*PropertyName*`Changed`.
+  By default, the name of the notification function is `On`*PropertyName*`Changed`.
 You can edit this name.

   This field is only visible for MFC dispinterfaces and if you specify **Member variable** under **Implementation type**.